 The composition of our Board is governed by the provisions of the Companies Act, 2013, and the rules prescribed thereunder.
 The Articles of Association of our Company require us to have not less than three (3) and not more than 12 Directors.
-As on the date of this Prospectus, we have six Directors on the Board which include two Executive Directors and four Non-Executive Directors, out of which our Board has three Independent Directors.
+As on the date of this Prospectus, we have four Directors on the Board which include two Executive Directors and two Non-Executive Directors who are also the Independent Directors on our Board.